deinal/neural-lam/README.md

 <p align="middle">
   <img src="figures/component_dependencies.png"/>
 </p>
-In order to start training models at least three pre-processing scripts have to be ran:
+In order to start training models at least three pre-processing scripts must be run:

+* `create_parameter_weights.py`
 * `create_mesh.py`
 * `create_grid_features.py`
-* `create_parameter_weights.py`

 ### Create graph
 Run `create_mesh.py` with suitable options to generate the graph you want to use (see `python create_mesh.py --help` for a list of options).